jijihohococo/ichi-orm/README.md

 	'user_password' => 'user_password'
 ]);
 ```
-Default database connections are 'mysql' and 'pgsql'.
+Default database connections are 'mysql' , 'pgsql' and 'sqlsrv'.

-Supported database drivers are 'mysql' and 'pgsql'.
+Supported database drivers are 'mysql' , 'pgsql' and 'sqlsrv'.

 After declaring database connection, you can select default database connection